Dallas-Alfonso/amazona/README.md

 ![Gif of UserFeatures](./frontend/public/images/UserFeatures.gif)

 - Admin Account with priviliges
-- Option to make User a Seller
+- Option to make assign a Seller
 - Approve and deliver paid products
 - Create new products